 Leftover oatmeal pancakes are a wonderful way to use up leftover oatmeal.
 They are nutty, delicious and wholesome.

-These leftover oatmeal pancakes are made with leftover cooked oatmeal.
+I make these leftover oatmeal pancakes with leftover cooked oatmeal.
 They are deliciously nutty and wholesome.
 My kids adore them and ask for them often, and they’re great for using up leftover oatmeal.

-I used cooked rolled oats to make these leftover oatmeal pancakes, but I see no reason why steel cut oats wouldn’t work just as well, if that’s what you have.
-I wouldn’t use instant oatmeal, though.
-It’s not very tasty, and its texture is very different than the texture of cooked rolled oats.
+I normally use cooked rolled oats to make these leftover oatmeal pancakes.
+But I see no reason why steel-cut oats wouldn’t work just as well if that’s what you have.
+I wouldn’t use instant oatmeal in this recipe, though.
+It’s not very tasty in my opinion, and its texture is very different than the texture of cooked rolled oats.

-If these pancake are too high in carbs for you, or if you prefer gluten free pancakes, try my fluffy, tasty almond flour pancakes.
+If these leftover oatmeal pancakes are too high in carbs for you, or if you prefer gluten-free pancakes, you should definitely try my fluffy, tasty almond flour pancakes.
 And these keto chocolate pancakes are superb!
 They’re deeply chocolatey and tender.

 Leftover Oatmeal Pancakes